vuppalli/EasyNote/README.md

 ## Model

 Scikit-Learn's [Pipeline](http://scikit-learn.org/stable/modules/generated/sklearn.pipeline.Pipeline.html) was created using a [Dict Vectorizer](http://scikit-learn.org/stable/modules/generated/sklearn.feature_extraction.DictVectorizer.html) and a [Linear SVM](http://scikit-learn.org/stable/modules/generated/sklearn.svm.LinearSVC.html) and was then converted into the [CoreML Model](https://developer.apple.com/documentation/coreml) using the [coremltools](https://developer.apple.com/documentation/coreml/converting_trained_models_to_core_ml) python package.
-This classifier was used to distinguish between positive and negative phrases with the **best test score = 0.841726618705036** and was trained with the [Epinions](http://boston.lti.cs.cmu.edu/classes/95-865-K/HW/HW3/) set.
+This classifier was used to distinguish between positive and negative phrases with the **best test score = 0.841726618705036** and was trained with the [Pang and Lee's Movie Review](http://boston.lti.cs.cmu.edu/classes/95-865-K/HW/HW3/) dataset.

 ### Running and Converting the Model